 (!)
 Note: Apple made changes to the way the print center works years ago, so you will now need to use Zidget to install printers (IPPrint package will no longer work).

-Access Connect Print Queues and configuration of forcing PPDs requires a multi-step one-time setup process.
+Files Connect Print Queues and configuration of forcing PPDs requires a multi-step one-time setup process.

 - Leave the PPD field blank.